 As such, the “prevention is the best cure” tactic doesn’t work as well in learning how to get rid of gnats as it often does with other kinds of insects.

-Instead, it’s best to focus on stopping a smaller infestation of gnats before it gets out of control.
+Instead, a few small holes, it’s best to focus on poke small holes, stopping a smaller infestation of gnats before it gets out of control.

 How to Get Rid of Gnats for Good